bounce flash photography

 - To control the light from the flash so it doesn’t spill on your subject,

 - You simply can not get this kind of light from your on-camera flash if you use a plastic diffuser cup or such device.
 This is because it will throw light forward onto your subject.
-Then you lose that directional quality to your light.
+Then you lose that directional quality to the light from your flash.
 Then it will look less like awesome available light or off-camera lighting, but more like poorly handled on-camera flash.

 - Bouncing the flash like that, helps give form and shape to my subject.
 Bouncing flash above me would’ve delivered a flat image, and would’ve caused dark shadows under the eyes.
 Even with a flip card.

-When there are surfaces to bounce flash off, this technique is repeatable and can give remarkably good results.
+When there are surfaces to bounce flash off, this bounce flash technique is repeatable and can give remarkably good results.
 Results that look nothing like on-camera flash.

 The next step?
 Practice and compare for yourself.